 Travel into Canada with a group of youth requires careful planning.
 The documentation required to travel outside the US (passports, passport cards and RABC's) may take several months to acquire.
 All youth age 17 and under must have a Parental Release Form allowing them to travel internationally.
-This form can be found in appendix M or on the Northern Tier website https://www.ntier.org/reservations/canoetripplanning/
+This form can be found in appendix M.